 (v) Sporophyll: In pteridophytes, the sporophytic plant body bears sporangia.
 These sporangia are subtended by leaf-like appendages known as sporophylls.
 In gymnosperms, microsporophylls and megasporophylls are found.
 These bear microspores and megaspores respectively.

+(vi) Isogamy: It is a type of sexual reproduction involving the fusion of morphologically similar gametes.
 This means that the gametes are of the same size, but perform different functions.
 This type of reproduction is commonly observed in Spirogyra.

-Ques 9: Differentiate between the following:-
+Q.9.
+Differentiate between the following: